-In its fight against terrorism, the United States has focused on individuals and entities supporting or belonging to terrorist organizations, including Al Qaeda, Hezbollah, Hamas, PIJ, the PFLP, and FARC.
+In its fight against terrorism, the United States has focused on individuals and entities supporting or belonging to terrorist organizations, including Al Qaeda, IRGC, Hezbollah, Hamas, PIJ, the PFLP, and FARC.
 Osen LLC is litigating cases, or has open investigations, concerning these terrorist groups.

-With the exception of the September 11, 2001 attack upon the United States, Hezbollah is responsible for the largest terrorist attack on an American target, the 1983 truck bomb that killed 241 American Marines in Beirut.
+With the exception of the September 11, 2001, attacks upon the United States, Hezbollah is responsible for the largest terrorist attack on an American target, the 1983 truck bomb that killed 241 American Marines in Beirut.
 The terrorist organization also murdered 19 Americans in 1996 at the Khobar Towers in Saudi Arabia; slaughtered 28 and injured hundreds more during a 1992 bombing of the Israeli Embassy in Argentina; hijacked TWA Flight 847; and was responsible for the kidnapping, torture and murder of former CIA station chief William Buckley in Beirut.

 Hamas (an acronym of Harakat al-Muqawamah al-Islamiyya, which in Arabic means “Islamic Resistance Movement”) is a Palestinian terrorist organization.
 It was established in late 1987 by Sheikh Ahmed Yassin, and is an outgrowth of the Palestinian branch of the Muslim Brotherhood movement he headed for more than 30 years.
 Hamas’s terror apparatus – which it calls the Izz al-Din al-Qassam Brigades – has executed dozens of large-scale suicide bombings and other terrorist attacks in pursuit of its goals: the destruction of the State of Israel and the establishment of an Islamic state in its place.
 In fact, its charter defines its highest priority as Jihad (holy war) to liberate Palestine and to establish an Islamic Palestine “from the Mediterranean Sea to the Jordan River.”
 The U.S. State Department first designated Hamas a Foreign Terrorist Organization in 1997, and it continues to be so designated.